 3. Create the promised Health Canada web portal that will feature accurate, unbiased information on sexual and reproductive health and rights and will address abortion disinformation.

 Disinformation about abortion can have an important public health impact and fuels abortion stigma.
 Some of the Government funding can also be used for targeted marketing campaigns to ensure that those wanting information and support for an unintended pregnancy are led to reputable sources.

 4. Increase Federal Health Transfers with ties to the expansion of reproductive and sexual health services across the country.

 Considering how health responsibilities are delineated in the Constitution, we recommend that the Government consider how it can better use its spending power.
 They can do this through attaching specific conditions to Federal Health Transfers to ensure that provinces are taking action on improving the availability and accessibility of sexual and reproductive health services.
 Particular attention should be paid to abortion, including regulating conscientious objection in line with international standards.

 5. Permanently Fund the new Health Canada Sexual and Reproductive Health Fund

 In 2021, the Federal Budget included a historic announcement of $45 million dedicated to expanding access to sexual and reproductive health services by supporting abortion travel and educating health care providers on systemic barriers to care.
 The funding, which was rolled out in 2022, is set to expire in 2024 despite the crucial services that are being funded, such as support for individuals traveling to abortion appointments.
 This fund must be made permanent.

 What can you do?
-Organizations like the National Association of Women and the Law are working hard to guarantee access to abortion in Canada.
+Organizations like the National Association of Women and the LAW are working hard to guarantee access to abortion in Canada and globally.
 Join the movement with a donation today!